Education Loan

 Education Loan Repayment

-For instance, if you take a student loan of say Rs 40 lacs to pursue higher education at a 9% rate of interest, for a duration of say suppose 15 years, then your EMI repayment table will look like this:
+For instance, if you take a student loan of say Rs 40 lacs to pursue higher education at a 9% rate of interest, for a duration of say suppose 15 years, then your EMI repayment schedule will look like this:

 Repayment Cycle